Joseeelv/Joseeelv.github.io/_posts/2024-08-02-AgentSudo.md

     <img src="../assets/images/Rooms/AgentSudo/b.png" alt="Untitled" onclick="openModal(this.src)" />
 </div>

-Voilá, we now have the passowrd for '.zip' file.
+Voila, we now have the password for '.zip' file.

-We will found an '.txt' file inside the '.zip', so we proced to open it.
+We will found an '.txt' file inside the '.zip', so we proceed to open it.

 <div style="text-align: center;">
     <img src="../assets/images/Rooms/AgentSudo/c.png" alt="Untitled" onclick="openModal(this.src)" />